Opportunities for Improving Interchange

 - Widening of I-35 from four to six lanes from E. 1st Street to NE 36th Street

-- Widening E. 1st Street to five lanes from Delaware Avenue to Frisk Drive to accommodate the diverging diamond configuration and provide additional capacity for continued growth in Ankeny
+- Widening E. 1st Street to five lanes from Delaware Avenue to Frisk Drive to accommodate the diverging diamond configuration and provide additional road capacity for continued growth in Ankeny

 - Reconstruction of two I-35 bridges over Fourmile Creek, two I-35 bridges over E. 1st Street, and the widening and overlay of the E. 1st Street bridge over Four Mile Creek east of I-35

 Increasing Transportation Safety & Efficiency

 A DDI was chosen over other alternatives for its ability to safely and efficiently move large volumes of traffic while minimizing its footprint on the surrounding area.
 Construction began in 2017 and is expected to conclude in 2020, making the E. 1st Street DDI the second of its kind in the state of Iowa.
 During construction, a detailed staging design will reduce traffic disruption and detours while maintaining the safety of the public and contractors.

 An environmental assessment completed in October 2015 concluded the project is necessary for safe and efficient travel with no significant social, economic or environmental impacts that would warrant an environmental impact statement.
 Because Fourmile Creek is a sensitive urban stream, culverts and bridges are designed in accordance with DNR and DOT requirements to reduce upstream flooding.

 Snyder & Associates serves as the primary design consultant for roadway and ramp improvements, with Shuck-Britson, Inc. as the lead structural designer for bridges and box culverts.
 Snyder & Associates will also facilitate coordination with utility owners and develop the required platting and permits.
 Terracon, Inc. will complete all geotechnical engineering.